Thunberg faces counter-rally by workers in Canada's oil heartland

 Celebrities including Leonardo DiCaprio and Jane Fonda have campaigned against the sector after visits to northern Alberta where some 3 million barrels of bitumen are extracted every day.

-United We Roll organized a truck convoy across Canada earlier this year protesting new energy sector regulations introduced by the Liberal government.
+United We Roll organised a truck convoy across Canada earlier this year protesting new energy sector regulations introduced by the Liberal government.

 Edmonton Police Service (EPS) said they were aware of the climate rally and convoy counter-protest and had prepared as they would for any major event.